groundhoggwp/groundhogg/README.txt

 * Added WPGH_Form instance to wpgh_form_code filter
 * Added Columns and Rows to the Funnel Form Editor
 * Added base class CSS for frontend forms
+* Fixed text editor bar is now sticky when scrolling.

 = 1.0.1 =
 * Changed to a vastly superior layout in the funnel editor.